Sabiomen/HCI-SupermercadoAncianos/readme.md

 Here are the views who had changes made on them:

 Register Account

+A return button was added on the top left in order to let the user return to the previous view more easily
 ![Register Account](./files/mockups/mockupsv2/Registrar%20Cuenta.png)

-A return button was added on the top left

 Main Page

+The text on the header was compacted and simplified in order to avoid making it look bloated
 ![Main Page](./files/mockups/mockupsv2/Pagina%20principal.png)
-The text on the header was

 Recommended Products

 ![Recommended Products](./files/mockups/mockupsv2/productos%20para%20ti.png)

 Product View